 Eligibility Criteria: GPA 3, 1280-1450 SAT, 29-33 ACT

-The University of Massachusetts is one of the top colleges in Boston Massachusetts.
+The University of Massachusetts is one of the top Boston universities.
 It is recognised for its strong commitment to urban education, community, engagement and social Justice.
 This university is known for its strong programs in science, including marine science, environmental science and nursing.
-Recognized as one of the best colleges in Boston, it is also strongly committed to sustainability and has implemented numerous green initiatives, including LEED-certified buildings and a campus-wide recycling program.
+Recognized as one of the best universities in Boston, it is also strongly committed to sustainability and has implemented numerous green initiatives, including LEED-certified buildings and a campus-wide recycling program.
+Founded in 1852, the University of Massachusetts is known for its urban education and community engagement programs.
+This one of the best universities in Boston has approximately 15,000 undergraduate students and 3,000 graduate students.
+UMass is committed to sustainability and offers strong programs in marine science, environmental science, and nursing.

 9. Suffolk University